 The UConn Biosensor Center for Health, Intervention, and Prevention (Bio-CHIP) is the first academic center of its kind worldwide, housing the development and application of biosensor-based e-health technologies.
 The goal of BioCHIP is to integrate biosensor technologies into the research of the established Institute for Collaboration on Health, Intervention, and Policy (InCHIP) to prevent and manage obesity and associated metabolic disorders through “biological-behavioral” intervention packages.

-By situating these three centers within InCHIP – with its mission to create and broadly disseminate new scientific knowledge in health behavior, behavior change, prevention, and intervention and with its proven track record of fostering successful interdisciplinary research collaborations – the University maximizes its capacity to respond to some of the nation and world’s most vexing health issues with interdisciplinary team science approaches.
+By situating these centers and collaboratives within InCHIP, an institute that fosters successful multidisciplinary collaborations for the development of major research initiatives in health and health behavior, the University maximizes its capacity to respond to some of the nation and world’s most challenging health issues with team science approaches.

-InCHIP’s mission and goals – as do those of The Rudd Center and UConn HOPES – align neatly with UConn’s Academic Vision, which prioritizes health and wellness research as an integral part of the University’s mission.
+The missions of InCHIP and the centers and collaboratives within it, align neatly with UConn’s Academic Vision, which prioritizes health and wellness research as an integral part of the University’s mission.